davecarr1024/irata/status.md

 - Components use a tree-based hierarchy with absolute path addressing.
 - Control/status lines are resolved via names like `/reg/write` or relative paths like `reg/write` with a prefix.
 - All components respond to `tick()` cycles for state updates.
+- Tick phases and logging now unified in base `Component` with a `Logger` helper class and overrideable phase hooks.

 ### 🧱 Buses
 - Bus wiring verified: